-The PCI DSS (Payment Card Industry Data Security Standard) and Credit Card Security
+The PCI DSS (Payment Card Industry Data Security Standard) and Payment Card Security

 If you are a merchant, the PCI DSS applies to you.
-Even if you have subcontracted all PCI DSS activities to a third party, you have the responsibility for ensuring all contracted parties are compliant with the Standard.
+Even if you have subcontracted all PCI DSS activities to a third party, you are still responsible for ensuring all contracted parties are compliant with the Standard.

 If you are a service provider, including a software developer, the PCI DSS applies to you if you process, transmit or store cardholder data, or your activities affect the security of the cardholder data as it is being processed, transmitted or stored.

-Which version of PCI DSS do I need?
+Which version of the PCI DSS do I need?

 The changes help companies make the PCI DSS part of their business-as-usual activities by introducing more flexibility and an increased focus on education, awareness and security as a shared responsibility.

-Organisations can expect to be assessed against the changes introduced by v3 and v3.1 at their next assessment or audit.
-As an approved QSA company, IT Governance is ideally positioned to help and advise organisations on the applicability of the PCI DSS and the transition to v3.1.
+Organisations will be assessed against the changes introduced by the latest version at their next assessment or audit, once version 3.1 is retired in October 2016.
+As an approved QSA company, IT Governance is ideally positioned to help and advise organisations on the applicability of the PCI DSS and the transition to v3.2.

 Visit our PCI Consultancy page for more information.